HabitatFramework/UserGuide/interface/interface.rst

 	:align: center
 	:scale: 70

-	Main Window - Bulk Update Mode
+	Main window - Bulk Update Mode

 To perform a bulk update:

 * Filter the database records using ‘Select by attributes’ or select polygons in the GIS layer and click ‘Get Map Selection’.
-For details on filtering records, see section 2.6.
+For details on filtering records see :ref:`query_builder_window`.

-* Click ‘Bulk Update’ on the Edit menu or toolbar.
-The HLU GIS Tool enters bulk update mode and an empty form is displayed as shown in the figure :ref:`figUIBU`.
+* Click :menuselection:`Edit... --> Bulk Update` to enter bulk update mode.
+An empty form is displayed as shown in the figure :ref:`figUIBU`.

-* The ‘Bulk Update’ box displays the number of INCIDs, TOIDs and fragments affected by the update and allows users to select whether to create a History record for this process.
+* The ‘Bulk Update’ section displays the number of INCIDs, TOIDs and fragments affected by the update and allows users to select whether to create a History record for this process.

 * Enter the updated details in the IHS, Details, and Sources tabs, then click Apply.
 These fields will be updated for all the selected INCIDs.

 ..
 Warning:: If ‘Delete Empty Bulk Update Rows’ is checked in the Options, child records will be deleted if these fields are not completed in the bulk update form.
-For details, see section 2.8.1.1.
+See :ref:`database_options` for more details.

 .. raw:: latex